ainagari/ainagari.github.io/menu/publications.md

 title: Publications
 ---

+#### 2021

+**Aina Garí Soler** and Marianna Apidianaki (2021).
+Scalar Adjective Identification and Multilingual Ranking.
+In _Proceedings of the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021), Mexico City, Mexico, June 6-11_

 #### 2020

 * **Aina Garí Soler** and Marianna Apidianaki (2020).
 [BERT Knows Punta Cana is not just _beautiful_, it's _gorgeous_: Ranking Scalar Adjectives with Contextualised Representations](https://arxiv.org/abs/2010.02686).
 In _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), Nov 16-20._